Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 {% include figure.html url="images/post/2025/joint/buttr.jpg" %}

 The most basic joint is a simple butt joint and supplies the baseline for gluable area.
 In this case, 6 square inches.
 It provides no help in assembly, since the boards can slide past each other or slide sideways.
-I'm going to call those axial and radial directions, but I think I'm using the wrong vocabulary here.
-Oh well!

 Glue surface area:
 : 6 in²